-LDC's ability to operate effectively is in part dependent on the development, maintenance and management of complex information technology systems.
-Computer systems are employed to operate LDC's electricity distribution system, financial and billing systems and business systems to capture data and to produce timely and accurate information.
-Failures of LDC's financial, business and operating systems could have a material adverse effect on Toronto Hydro's business, operating results, financial condition and prospects.
+Toronto Hydro's ability to operate effectively is in part dependent on the development, maintenance and management of complex information technology systems.
+Computer systems are employed to operate LDC's electricity distribution system, Toronto Hydro's financial, billing and business systems to capture data and to produce timely and accurate information.
+Failures of any one of the financial, business and operating systems could have a material adverse effect on the Corporation's business, operating results, financial condition and prospects.
+Toronto Hydro mitigates this risk through various methods including the use of security event management tools on its distribution and business systems, by separating the electricity distribution system from the business systems and by providing company-wide awareness training to personnel.

-LDC's electricity distribution infrastructure and technology systems are also potentially vulnerable to damage or interruption from cyber attacks, which could have an adverse impact on Toronto Hydro's operations, financial conditions, brand and reputation.
-While LDC has implemented protective measures to monitor the risk of a cyber attack and mitigate its effects, there can be no assurance that such protective measures will be completely effective in protecting LDC's electricity distribution infrastructure or assets from a cyber attack or the effects thereof.
+LDC's electricity distribution infrastructure and technology systems are also potentially vulnerable to damage or interruption from cyber attacks, which could have an adverse impact on its operations, financial conditions, brand and reputation.
+While LDC has implemented preventative measures to monitor and protect against cyber attacks and mitigate their effects, there can be no assurance that such measures will be completely effective in protecting LDC's electricity distribution infrastructure or assets from a cyber attack or the effects thereof.